Branching processes with interactions: the subcritical cooperative regime: Introduction and main results.

-Before we continue with our exposition, we study an interesting example where the invariant distribution of $Z$ can be computed in a closed form.
-Assume that there are no catastrophes and let $d=0$, $\pi_1=\rho$, $b_1=b$, $c>b$ and $\pi_i=0=b_i$, for $i\ge 2$.
+Before we continue with our exposition, we study an interesting example, which is related to the model of efficient individuals studied in \cite{GCP} and where the invariant distribution of $Z$ can be computed in a closed form.
+Assume that there are no catastrophes and let $d=0$, $\pi_1=\rho>0$, $b_1=b>0$, $c>b$ and $\pi_i=0=b_i$, for $i\ge 2$.
 In this particular case, the unique strong solution $X$ of the SDE \eqref{eq:dualnaintro} is a diffusion whose parameters are given by

 If $2\rho\ne b$, the scale function associated to the diffusion $X$ satisfies